Chilgatherium

 So far, only a few molar teeth have been found, but these are distinct enough that this animal can be identified with confidence.
 The teeth differ from those of Prodeinotherium, Deinotherium, and the various barytheres in various details, enough to show that this is a distinct type of animal, and has been placed in its own subfamily.
 Compared to later deinotheres, Chilgatherium was quite small, about 2 m tall at the shoulder and weighed about 1.5 MT.
 It is not known if it shared the distinctive downward-curving tusks on the lower jaw that the later deinotheres had.

-Chilgatherium disappeared prior to the Early Miocene, where Prodeinotherium occurred, instead.
+Chilgatherium disappeared prior to the Early Miocene, when it was replaced by Prodeinotherium.